 - Starbucks – Being able to get my iced tea lemonade every day after the gym?
 Blissful.

 - The gym – Being able to actually go to the gym every day?
 Even more blissful.
 (Though I only went three times.)

 - The buffet – So many food options, so much eating.
 The ship had everything I could have ever desired, including a great salad bar.
 I think I ate healthier that week on the cruise than I have in months.

 - The friendly staff – The members of the staff on the boat were utterly amazing.
-The bartenders at the Schooner bar were hilarious; our room attendant was friendly, helpful, and put up with my million requests.
+The bartenders at the Schooner bar were hilarious; our room attendant was friendly and helpful, and put up with my million requests.
 But the real prize goes to our dining room attendants, who were some of the best servers I’ve had in recent memory.
-They made excellent conversation, it was interesting to learn about their lives back in India, and overall, took good care of my friend and me.
+They made excellent conversation, it was interesting to learn about their lives back in India, and overall, they took good care of my friend and me.
 They deserved that extra tip!

 - The adventure area – Rock walls, mini golf, and wave pools = fun.

 - Late-night dining – Pizza at 3am?
 Dessert at 1am?
 You had me at “please make me fat.”

 - The comfy beds – I didn’t expect much from the boat’s accommodation, but I was pleasantly surprised at how well I slept.
 The bed featured one of those foam mattresses, and I rarely wanted to get up.

 - The casino – I actually made most of my friends at the casino bar.
 It turned out to be one of the best spots to meet people.

 - Daily trivia contest – A daily chance to show off my knowledge of arcane facts for cheesy prizes?
 Excellent (I say in a Mr. Burns voice).